• Skip to primary navigation

 • Comments

-The simple arugula pineapple smoothie uses simple ingredients, please use the recipe card below for the exact measurements.
+This simple arugula pineapple smoothie uses simple ingredients, please use the recipe card below for the exact measurements.

 Fresh arugula - This cruciferous vegetable has a strong peppery flavor.
 There’s only one cup in this arugula smoothie recipe, but you can always add more if you want to.
 If you’re a bit hesitant about adding the leafy green, start with ½ cup of arugula and ½ cup of spinach.
 Also, don’t tightly pack the cup of arugula when measuring it out.

 Oranges - Peeled navel oranges add a nice bright sweet acidity that helps to mellow out the distinct taste of arugula.
 The oranges help balance the flavor so I wouldn’t recommend substituting, but you could try orange juice instead.
 When blended, the oranges will also be some of the liquid needed for the smoothie.
-You can always try lemon or lime juice instead of orange juice and add more water to help thin out the smoothie.

 Banana - A ripe banana will help sweeten the green arugula smoothie and give it a creamy texture.
+The banana can be replaced with ½ of a ripe avocado to keep the smoothie creamy, but that will make the beverage less sweet and the arugula more prominent.

 Tips